Table of Contents

 What is Spain’s best wine?

-There are thousands of great wines from Spain, so picking out the very best bottle is difficult.
+There are thousands of great wines from Spain, so picking out the best bottle is difficult.
 That said, we believe the best wine to be Dominio de Pingus “Pingus” from Ribera del Duero.
 It is also the most expensive Spanish wine.

 What kind of wine is a Tempranillo?

-Tempranillo is a high acid red wine with complex tannins and a medium body.
-It’s varietal fingerprint is anise and raw leather.
+Tempranillo is a high-acid red wine with complex tannins and a medium body.
+Its varietal fingerprint is anise and raw leather.

 What is the most popular wine in Spain?

-According to Wine-Searcher, the most popular wine in Spain is Vega Sicilia’s “Unico Gran Reserva” from Ribera del Duero.
+Wine-Searcher says the most popular wine in Spain is Vega Sicilia’s “Unico Gran Reserva” from Ribera del Duero.